 The Search Tweets endpoints in the v2 world enable you to receive Tweets related to topics of interest, based on a search query that you produce.
-We have different endpoints available in the Search Tweets world: recent search, which is available to all developers with an approved account and can search for Tweets up to seven days old, and full-archive search, which is only available to researchers approved for the Academic Research product track, and can search through the entire archive of Tweets dating back to March 2006.
+We have two different endpoints available with v2 Search Tweets: recent search, which is available to all developers with an approved account and can search for Tweets up to seven days old, and full-archive search, which is only available to researchers approved for the Academic Research product track, and can search through the entire archive of Tweets dating back to March 2006.

 These Search Tweets endpoints address one of the most common use cases for academic researchers, who might use this for longitudinal studies, or analyzing a past topic or event.

 This tutorial provides a step-by-step guide for researchers who wish to use the full-archive search endpoint to search the complete history of public Twitter data.
 It will also demonstrate the different ways to build a dataset, such as by retrieving geo-tagged Tweets, and how to page through the available Tweets for a query.

 Currently, this endpoint is only available as part of the Academic Research product track.
 In order to use this endpoint, you must apply for access.
 Learn more about the application and requirements for this track.

 Once you are approved to use the Academic Research product track, you will see your Academic Project in the developer portal.
 From the "Projects and Apps" section, click on "Add App" to connect your Twitter App to the Project.

 Then, you can either choose an existing App and connect it to your project (as shown below).